samsung-cnct/chart-elasticsearch/README.md

 # Chart for Elasticsearch

-A helm chart for elasticsearch deployment on Kubernetes.
-ElasticSearch is an open source, RESTful search engine built on top of Apache Lucene and released under an Apache license.
+A Helm chart for Elasticsearch deployment on Kubernetes.
+Elasticsearch is an open source, RESTful search engine built on top of Apache Lucene and released under an Apache license.
 It is Java-based and can search and index document files in diverse formats.

 ## Purpose
 Static configs for a production grade elasticsearch deploy on kubernetes.
 Meant for use with [this](https://quay.io/repository/samsung_cnct/elasticsearch-container) image on quay.